Afzal4984/jobportal/README.md

 - MongoDB database integration with Mongoose
 - Flash messaging using Express-Flash
 - File uploads using Multer
-- Templating with EJS and Express Layouts
+- Templating with EJS and Express Layouts.
 - Method override for RESTful operations

 ## Technologies Used